HappyPillUSA/rps.py/README.md

-# Python and Object.Oriented program to create a Rock, Paper and scissor game-
+# Python and Object Oriented program to create a Rock, Paper and scissor game.